 Instructions

 - Preheat oven to 400 degrees Fahrenheit.
-Spray a large sheet pan with cooking spray or grease with a little cooking oil and set aside.
+Spray a large sheet pan with cooking spray or grease with a little cooking oil and set aside (alternatively, line your sheet pan with parchment paper instead of greasing).

 - Pat cod fillets dry of any excess moisture with paper towels, then place the cod fillets onto the prepared sheet pan.